WordPress/Community/.github/ISSUE_TEMPLATE/Application Review.md

 ## Details

+> NOTE: Always use HelpScout or the Tracker for any notes/updates specific to the application.
+Github is to be used for status, assignment, progress, and other task/project updates and visibility.

 - Content type (Meetup, WordCamp, other event type):
 - Content title (City name, event name)
 - Topic description: